AndreaHe1102/IVISproject2/README.md

 Task: visualise data from WVS - http://www.worldvaluessurvey.org/wvs.jsp

-This project is created with the help of D3.js
+This project is completed with the help of D3.js